Make the IT Asset Security Circle Unbreakable

 Security vulnerabilities can lead to downtime that cost businesses billions of dollars each year, damaging reputations and wreaking havoc with productivity.
 As IT security professionals face constantly changing threats in their efforts to protect the organization’s systems, data, and assets, one truism must be kept in mind: Trust, but verify.

-It’s estimated that up to 80 percent of IT downtime can be tracked back to ill-planned technology changes and misconfigurations — the infamous “computer glitch” that leads to a string of technical failures.
+It’s estimated that up to 80 percent of IT downtime can be traced back to ill-planned technology changes and misconfigurations — the infamous “computer glitch” that leads to a string of technical failures.
 This percentage climbs much higher when you also consider that most cyber-attacks rely on ill-advised changes and misconfigurations (i.e., opening of unsecure comm ports, unpatched OS, disabled AV, unintentional installation of malicious code).
 Companies with a combination of manual and automated security scans find their piecemeal processes can fall through the cracks, especially when organizational silos exist.
 This white paper discusses what today’s enterprises need — an end-to-end IT asset security circle — and three key critical areas that must integrate to keep the circle unbreakable:

 - Asset Discovery & Relationship Mapping.
 Does IT Ops and IT Sec have a full and accurate inventory of all assets throughout the enterprise?
 Are their relationships fully understood?